 These clues linking this XPA schedule to this couple of SVR agents seem compelling.
 Paul Beaumont from ENIGMA 2000 declared that this XPA schedule was "almost certainly that used by the two German spies arrested on 18th October, 2011".
 This leads us to give consideration to the hypothesis coming as an implication of this, that SVR could be the operator behind XPA, and this family of stations.

 This operator still heavily relies on classic analog formats, with E07 and M12.
 Their activity is not on the decline: both stations received new schedules between 2016 and 2018.
 XPA is down to only one schedule and might be on the way out, possibly considered legacy in favor of its XPA2 evolution, which continues to receive new schedules as of 2018.

 The activity of this operator is primilarly based on the Atlantic side of Russia, however it's hard to tell whether schedules are targeted at Europe, the US, or somewhere else: given the high power levels used, transmissions can usually be received easily in many places, even despite bad conditions.

-This operator sometimes runs test transmissions, of both its analog and digital formats, on 10250 or 10256 kHz.
-Digital formats also include experimental modems not used for regular broadcasts, like DP01.
+This operator sometimes runs test transmissions, of both its analog and digital formats, on 10250 or 10256 kHz - including experimental modems not used for regular broadcasts like DP01.
 Additionally, it seems to regularly tinker with varied experimental digital modes, on many different other frequencies.
 The test ID 687 has been used with analog formats and XPA (which still carries an analog-style ID).